Please Note: every 3d model shown on screenshots below is only a placeholder and will be replaced later by a better 3d model.

 The demolished materials or modules can be reused(if they are found) by the player.
 They must need repair also.

 The quality of every build element or module degraded by the impact of weather elements or by simple aging.
 The quality degradation can be easily observed by the player, for example when the before good roof begins to let the rain inside.
 The quality degradation by aging is much slower, but inevitable process.
 The modules are degrading their quality faster, than the elements of the structural grid.
 When the module or element reaches its zero quality, it is destroyed.
 If the destroyed object is a base element of the structural grid, the corresponding part of the building can collapse.

 Interesting feature: when the player leaves his small hut for a long-long time, when he returns, the hut may be destroyed.

 The player places blueprints when he wants to build something.
 The building system is based on real ingredients need and a defined ‘craft’ hits by a specific tool.
 For example, if the player sees that the empty (preview) wall module has 4 logs, 8 small logs, 10 palm fronds in it, that means, he must insert the exact number of items: 4 logs, 8 small logs, 10 palm fronds to wall preview.
 Plus, he need to hit it by hammer 16 times to completely build the wall module.
 The blueprint is changing every time the player inserts some material, so it is clearly visible, how much of which ingredient the blueprint needs to be finalized.

 The game difficulty has affect on building system in way, that the amount of needed ingredients is lowered.
 If the player has high building stat, he will need less “finalization” hits by a crafting tool to complete the building.

-Every built and not completely built module can be demolished and the player gets back percentual amount of items.
+Every built and not completely built module can be demolished and the player gets back some percentage of items.
 If the player has higher demolition stat, he will receive back more items by demolishing modules.